The Reconsideration Process: How to Appeal a Social Security Disability Denial

 What Is Not a Request For Reconsideration?

-The appeal period is generally 60 days.
+Remember that you only have 60 days to appeal the denial of your Social Security Disability claim.
+You must file your Request for Reconsideration within this timeframe.
 The 60 days start the day after the individual receives the notice of the determination or decision.
-The date that the individual receives the notice is presumed to be 5 days after the date on the notice unless the individual can show us that he or she did not receive it within the 5 days.
-[Exception: The 5 days for mailing does not apply when the notice is handed to the claimant.]
+The date that the individual receives the notice is presumed to be five days after the notice unless the individual can show us that they did not receive it within five days.
+[Exception: The five days for mailing does not apply when the notice is handed to the claimant.]

-When the period for requesting the next appellate step ends on a Saturday, Sunday, legal holiday or any other day (all or part of which is a nonwork day for Federal employees by statute or Executive Order), the period is extended to include the next full workday.
-If an appeal is mailed to Social Security, and using the date it actually receive the appeal would result in the loss or lessening of the claimant’s rights, Social Security will accept the U.S. Postal Service stamp cancellation or “postmark” date on the envelope in which it is mailed.
-If the postmark is unreadable or there is no postmark, Social Security considers the appeal timely filed if it receives the appeal by the 70th day after the date on the notice of the determination or decision being appealed.
+When the period for requesting the next appellate step ends on a Saturday, Sunday, legal holiday, or any other day (all or part of which is a nonwork day for Federal employees by statute or Executive Order), the period is extended to include the next entire workday.
+Suppose an appeal is mailed to Social Security, and using the date it received the appeal would result in losing or lessening the claimant’s rights.
+In that case, Social Security will accept the cancellation of the U.S. Postal Service stamp or “postmark” date on the envelope in which it is mailed.
+If the postmark is unreadable or there is no postmark, Social Security considers the appeal to be filed timely if it receives the appeal by the 70th day after the date on the notice of the determination or decision being appealed.

-[Note: A claimant has 30 days to file exceptions with the Administrative Law Judge’s final decision after court remand.]How to Request A Reconsideration
+[Note: A claimant has 30 days to file exceptions with the Administrative Law Judge’s final decision after court remand.]How to Appeal a Social Security Disability Denial

-Formally on SSA-561-U2 (Request for Reconsideration) or online, or informally by letter or any other writing.
+You can appeal online or by submitting form SSA-561-U2 (Request for Reconsideration) directly to the SSA or informally by letter or any other written request.
 You must file documents or other evidence which clearly indicates a disagreement with the initial denial.

-Social Security may not reconsider a determination on its own motion.
+Social Security will not reconsider a determination on its motion.
 However, without a request from the claimant, Social Security may correct an error in an initial determination in a case under the rules of administrative finality.

-The Notice of Reconsideration notifies the claimant of the basis of the determination and informs him or her of the right to a hearing.
+The Notice of Reconsideration notifies the claimant of the basis of the determination and informs them of their right to a hearing.

-You can hire an attorney at any time in the Social Security Disability claim process.
+You can hire an attorney anytime in the Social Security Disability claim process.
 The Ortiz Law Firm offers free consultations.
 Call (888) 321-8131 for your free case evaluation.